Shobi172/crud-app/README.md

 - `GET /api/users` - Retrieve all users
 - `GET /api/users/:id` - Retrieve a specific user by ID
-- `POST /api/users` - Add a new user
 - `PUT /api/users/:id` - Update a user by ID
 - `DELETE /api/users/:id` - Delete a user by ID